 The Future of SIM Cards

-Or eSIMs could become the dominant type of SIM card.
-Although they are just as prone to SIM swapping attacks as regular SIM cards, users don’t have to worry about losing the card and having to reconfigure their account with their primary provider.
+As for eSIMs, it’s possible that this could become the dominant type of SIM card.
+For example, iPhone 14 and later models only use eSIMs, and don’t support physical SIM cards.
+Although eSIMs are just as prone to SIM swapping attacks as regular SIM cards, users don’t have to worry about losing the card and having to reconfigure their account with their primary provider.
 Ultimately, it depends on the type of behavior customers want.

 “If you’re the type of individual that needs to take out your SIM card because you’re traveling in two countries, maybe that’s not the best thing for you,” Hanson said.
 “But for me, for instance, an eSIM card would probably be more of a solution for what I want, because I wouldn’t be able to physically remove it.”